sero-cash/go-sero/README.md

 $ gero --alpha console
 ```

-The `console` subcommand have the exact same meaning as above and they are equally useful on the
+The `console` subcommand have the exact same meaning as above.
+Please see above for their explanations if you've
-testnet too.
-Please see above for their explanations if you've skipped to here.
+skipped to here.

 Specifying the `--alpha` flag however will reconfigure your sero instance a bit: